 Projections of benefits for financial reporting purposes are based on the substantive plan and include the types of coverage provided at the time of each valuation and the historical pattern of sharing of costs between OPERS and plan members.
-The total OPEB liability was determined by an actuarial valuation as of December 31, 2019, rolled forward to the measurement date of December 31, 2020.
+The total OPEB liability was determined by an actuarial valuation as of December 31, 2020, rolled forward to the measurement date of December 31, 2021.
 The actuarial valuation used the following actuarial assumptions applied to all prior periods included in the measurement in accordance with the requirements of GASB 74:

-Wage Inflation 3.25 percent

-Projected Salary Increases, 3.25 to 10.75 percent

-including inflation including wage inflation

-Single Discount Rate:

-Current measurement date 6.00 percent

-Prior Measurement date 3.16 percent

-Investment Rate of Return 6.00 percent

-Municipal Bond Rate:

-Current measurement date 2.00 percent

-Prior Measurement date 2.75 percent

-Health Care Cost Trend Rate:

-Current measurement date 8.5 percent, initial

-3.50 percent, ultimate in 2035

-Prior Measurement date 10.5 percent, initial

-3.50 percent, ultimate in 2030

-Actuarial Cost Method Individual Entry Age
+Wage Inflation Current Measurement Date: Prior Measurement Date: 2.75 percent 3.25 percent Projected Salary Increases, including inflation Current Measurement Date: Prior Measurement Date: 2.75 to 10.75 percent, including wage inflation 3.25 to 10.75 percent, including wage inflation Single Discount Rate: 6.00 percent Investment Rate of Return 6.00 percent Municipal Bond Rate Current Measurement Date: Prior Measurement Date: 1.84 percent 2.00 percent Health Care Cost Trend Rate Current Measurement Date: Prior Measurement Date: 5.50 percent initial, 3.50 percent ultimate in 20348.50 percent initial, 3.50 percent ultimate in 2035 Actuarial Cost Method Individual Entry Age